(Last Updated on : 01/11/2017)

-Arranged marriage is no doubt the most common, most preferred kind of marriage
+Arranged Marriage is the most common and preferred kind of marriage

 Arranged Marriages Today

 Today, in arranged marriages in India, involvement of the couples are considered more and parents role is rather for suggesting the family alliance.
 The choice of the bride or the groom is not forced upon them.
 The couple is also allowed to spend time with each other before they decide about getting married.